CHAPTER 13. COMMITTEES

 Rule 13.95.
 Permanent committee records; disposition

-B. The minutes, as approved by the committee, and other permanent records of the committee shall be retained by the Senate staff and shall be public records.
+B. The minutes, as approved by the committee, and other permanent records of the committee shall be retained by the Senate staff and shall be public records; however the Secretary of the Senate shall be the official custodian of such records.

 Rule 13.96.
 Verbatim records